dis-unige/swisscovery-vu3/js/prm-location-holdings-after/usi-location-open-close/README.md

 This modules binds to the `prm-location-holdings-after` Primo directive.
 To prevent collision with other modules using this directive, we are adding a new `usi-location-open-close-component` directive in [`prm-location-holdings-after.module.js`](../prm-location-holdings-after.module.js) to which we are binding this module.
-In our case, we already had another module (inherited from the SLSP network) utilizing the `prm-location-holdings-after` directive, so we added this module there.

 Alternatively, if you don't have other modules binding to `prm-location-holdings-after`, you can also modify the code to bind to this directive instead.
 After you do so, make sure to `require` the module's folder and to declare the module in your `main.js` file.